2022 FIFA World Cup: Group B

-England completed a 6–2 victory over Iran.
+Group B began with England completing a 6–2 victory over Iran.
 Iranian keeper Alireza Beiranvand was removed from the game for a suspected concussion before England scored three first-half goals.
 Mehdi Taremi scored in the second half after which England defender Harry Maguire was also removed for a concussion.
 Timothy Weah, of the United States, scored a first-half goal against Wales; however, the match finished as a draw after a penalty kick was won and scored by Gareth Bale.
 Iran defeated Wales 2–0 following a red card to Welsh goalkeeper Wayne Hennessey after he committed a foul outside of his penalty area.
 Substitute Rouzbeh Cheshmi scored the first goal eight minutes into stoppage time, followed by Ramin Rezaeian scoring three minutes later.
 England and the United States played to a 0–0 draw, with only four shots on target between them, and one shot from Christian Pulisic hit the crossbar.
 England won the group following a 3–0 win over Wales with a goal by Phil Foden and two by Marcus Rashford.
 With the United States needing no less than a win to advance, Christian Pulisic scored the winning goal while colliding with the opposing goalkeeper as the United States defeated Iran 1–0 to qualify for the round of 16.